Fratton Park: Crowd attendance record

-Fratton Park's all-time crowd attendance record is 51,385 for an FA Cup quarter-final match against Derby County on 26 February 1949, in which Portsmouth won, 2–1.
-The capacity has in recent years been greatly reduced from its maximum standing capacity of 58,000 by the introduction of compulsory seating rules recommended by The Taylor Report.

-Since the all-seater rules were introduced in 1996, Fratton Park's all-seated attendance record is 20,821 which was achieved on 17 October 2009, a Premier League match played with visitors Tottenham Hotspur.
+Fratton Park's all-time crowd attendance record is 51,385, set at an FA Cup quarter-final match against Derby County on 26 February 1949 in which Portsmouth won 2–1.
+This record was set when the ground had maximum capacity of 52,000 (post 1946 Burnden Park disaster), before its conversion to an all-seater in 1996 as a result of the compulsory seating rules recommended by the Taylor Report.
+Since the then, the all-seated attendance record is 20,821 which was achieved on 17 October 2009, a Premier League match played with visitors Tottenham Hotspur.

 Largest Fratton Park home win

 On 9 April 1927, Portsmouth beat Notts County a record 9–1 in the successful 1926–27 Football League Division Two season.